GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 The program should output the information on each schedule, print the generated C++ file to stdout, save the generated file in .cpp files in the directory.
 The schedules we used are stored in `pagerankdelta_example/schedules`.
 We added a cache optimzied schedule that was not included in the paper due to space constraints.
 This experiment demonstrates GraphIt's ability to compose together cache, direction, parallelization and data structure optimizations.

 ## Reproducing Table 7 for GraphIt
 Table 7 in the paper shows the performance numbers of GraphIt and other frameworks on 6 applications.
 Here we provide a script that can produce GraphIt's performance for PageRank, PageRankDelta, Breadth-First Search, Single Source Shortest Paths, and Conncted Components.
 Collaborative Filtering is not included in the script as we have not right to distribute the netflix dataset, but we leave instructions for reviewers to compile collabroative filtering in case netflix dataset is available.
-We have packaged other frameworks (or instruction to install them) in the artifact submission directory in case reviewer wants to replicate the performance of the other frameworks.
+Reviewers can download the other frameworks from their github repositories to replicate the performance of the other frameworks.

 ### Running GraphIt generated programs

-The following commands runs the serial version of GraphIt on a small test graph (both the unweighted and weighted versions are in `graphit/graphit_eval/data/testGraph `) that is included in the repository.
+The following commands run the serial version of GraphIt on a small test graph (both the unweighted and weighted versions are in `graphit/graphit_eval/data/testGraph `) that is included in the repository.
 We have included the generated optimized C++ files for our machine.

 ```
 #start from graphit root directory